Elyahu41/KosherSwift/README.md

     // for seasonal times
     func getTwoSeasonalHoursIntoTheDay() -> Date? {
         let seasonalHour = getTemporalHour()
-        // it is preffered to use getTimeOffset because it will handle nil values return AstronomicalCalendar.getTimeOffset(time: getSeaLevelSunrise(), offset: seasonalHour * 2) }
+        // it is preferred to use getTimeOffset because it will handle nil values return AstronomicalCalendar.getTimeOffset(time: getSeaLevelSunrise(), offset: seasonalHour * 2) }
 }